vikramriyer/vikramriyer.github.io/_posts/2019-07-14-machine-learning-to-production.md

     - Now that we have the data ready to be run model on, we choose the train and test data and use multiple algorithms to see which one of the Algorithms, hyper-params and params give best results.
     - The best model is chosen and forecasts are then generated.
 Our models are based on Facebook's [Prophet](https://facebook.github.io/prophet/), [LSTM](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) and [VAR](https://en.wikipedia.org/wiki/Vector_autoregression).
-  - Prepare Data for writing results to DB
+  - Prepare Data for writing results to DB <br>
     Data preparation is not only necessary to train the model.
 When we often write back data to some database, some design choices have to be made so that the end/business users can make appropriate use of the data.
 Tasks can be something like:
     - adding time as a field or even making it a primary key
     - writing data keeping in mind the indexes for the tables/documents/measurements